-- Attending all lectures, labs and class is mandatory - Completion of all assignments, exercises and quizzes - Critiques are part of the project and class participation; your attendance is required in order to successfully complete the project - Class Participation contributing to all classroom discussions, projects, critiques and activities - In the event of an absence, it is the responsibility of the student to get any pertinent lecture notes and demonstration materials.
+- Class attendance is mandatory; attend all lectures and labs for the entire period - Completion of all assignments, exercises and quizzes - Critiques are part of the project and class participation; your attendance is required in order to successfully complete the project - Class Participation contributing to all classroom discussions, projects, critiques and activities - In the event of an absence, it is the responsibility of the student to get any pertinent lecture notes and demonstration materials.
 Ask classmates for materials and refer to your lesson plan for missed course work - Exchange contact info with at least 2 classmates today! - Being absent from a demonstration may limit a student's access to equipment and/or lab facilities - Refer to Lesson Plan for details on lectures and demonstration dates - If you have a documented disability requiring accommodations for this class, please see me - Missing the final critique could result in a failing grade for the semester; plan accordingly! - All student work is to be collected by the end of the course.
-I may not save uncollected projects
+Uncollected projects may be destroyed.